How to Build a Hamburger Menu in React

 //append 'md' to 'react-icons'

-6. Copy Hamburger's content and paste it into the new variable
+6. Copy the content of the Hamburger variable and paste it into the Close variable.

-7. Edit the code by replacing MdOutlineMenu with MdClose:
+7. Edit the code by replacing MdOutlineMenu with MdClose.
+Your code should look like this:

 //MobileNavigation.js